turbine-kreuzberg/spryker-idea-plugin/README.md

 ## How to use
 - To extend files on project level, use the context menu item "Extend in PYZ".
 It will appear for files located in one of the Spryker vendor directories only.
+- "View on GitHub" will try to parse your composer.lock file and open your currently installed version in the browser.
 - Files can be extended in batches, just select multiple files at once.
 - You can configure the PYZ directory and the base-namespace in Settings->Tools->PYZ Plugin.
 <!-- Plugin description end -->